ubicucsd/bootcamp_19_20/2_LinuxTerminal.md

 2. The password we provided you with isn't particularly safe.
 Let's change your password using the terminal.
 Type ```passwd [your-username]``` and follow the prompts to set your own password.
 (Replace "your-username" with your username.)

-## How do I see what a command does?
+### So...
+Commands?

+Commands are things you can type into the terminal to perform different actions.
+There are an endless number of commands, each with a ridiculous amount of options, so **do NOT attempt to memorize them on the first try**.

+How do you know what command to use to do sometihng you want?
+Simple: for now, we'll explain commands as you need them.
+Actually learning (or memorizing) the commands will come naturally from repeated use of the terminal.

-Anytime you need a refresh on what a command does, type the command line with the --help option like so: ```ls --help```.
+*Note: Anytime you need a refresher on what a command does, type the command line with the --help option like so: ```ls --help```.
 If that does not work, try ```man ls```.
-I will go over why different commands have different help syntax in a bit.

-## Navigation, manipulation, and permission
+One (or both) of these will pull up information on how to use the command.*

+### What Am I looking At?
+What Can I Do?

 In order to get started, we need to be able to do the same thing we do in a file explorer in the command line.
 You may find it inconvenient at first, but with time these commands become faster and more versatile than the file explorer's interface.